Liberty Jail: Construction

+Liberty Jail was double walled with a timber structure.
+The exterior dimensions of the jail were twenty-two and a half feet long, twenty-two feet wide, and twelve feet tall.
+Inside dimensions were fourteen and a half feet by fourteen feet.
+The building was divided into two levels, with a six and a half foot ceiling in the lower level and a seven-foot ceiling in the upper room.

 The outer walls were stone masonry construction, two feet thick.
 The inner walls and ceilings were hewn oak logs, about a foot square.
 There was about a foot of space between the outside masonry walls and the inside oak walls.
 This space and the space above the upper ceiling were filled with loose rock to discourage escape.

 The only openings in the lower level were two iron barred windows, two feet wide and six inches (152 mm) high, and an opening in the ceiling to the upper room with a heavy wooden door.
 The upper room had two larger iron barred windows, two feet wide by one foot tall, along with a heavy oak door.
 Outside the door was a small platform with a stairway down to ground level.

 Conditions

 Smith and his companions were imprisoned in Liberty Jail for four and a half months during the coldest part of the Missouri winter.

 Food was scanty, of poor quality and frequently poisoned.
 Some of the prisoners suspected that they were sometimes fed human flesh, but comments by the guards regarding "Mormon beef" probably had reference to cattle stolen from the Mormons.
 Their friends on the outside were occasionally able to bring them wholesome food.

 No bedding was provided, so the prisoners slept on the stone floor with only a bit of loose straw for comfort.